cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Introduction

 In this post we'll be using the free tier of Google Colab to train a style transfer model in a web browser.
-Using Google Colab removes the need to setup a Python environment on your local machine.
-It provides a virtual environment that allows anyone to write and execute arbitrary python code in their browser.
+Google Colab provides a virtual environment that allows anyone to write and execute arbitrary python code in their browser.
+This removes the need to setup a Python environment on your local machine.
 It also provides free access to GPUs.

 **Important:** Google Colab restricts GPU allocation for free users to 12 hours at a time.
 You will get disconnected from the server if you leave this notebook running past that.
 You need to wait a while (probably 12 hours) for the time limit to reset.